eike-welk/freeode/docs-siml/intro/built-in-library.rst

     This is the ``data`` type you will use most often.
     Declaring variables of any other data type is only rarely necessary.

+.. todo:: Mention all operators of **Float** and their associated special functions.

 .. class:: Bool